MALWAREBOX::ECOSYSTEM

 How the components lock together

-A clean split → operationalize → prioritize model: KRAKEN produces evidence, IIM and Modus interpret different layers, IIMQL, Search, Workbench and Feeds make the model operational and shareable, MB-RM selects the actors that matter, and ACDP decides what to do first.
+A clean observe → analyze → structure → attribute → prioritize model: KRAKEN produces evidence and runs Mantis for malware, IIM and Modus interpret different layers, SOLBIT fuses six dimensions into an attribution verdict, MB-RM selects the actors that matter, and ACDP decides what to do first.

 Evidence substrate